Bailey Howell: Detroit Pistons (1959–1964)

 Howell was the No. 2 pick of the 1959 NBA draft by the Detroit Pistons.
 He was selected behind territorial pick Wilt Chamberlain and Bob Boozer, both future Hall–of–Famers.

 Howell made an immediate impact, averaging 17.8 points and 10.5 rebounds as a rookie in 1959–60, as the Pistons finished 30–45.

 In his first season, Howell became friends with Piston teammate Earl Lloyd, who earlier in his career had become the first African-American to play in an NBA game.
 "Earl took me under his wing and spent a great deal of time teaching me about the pro game."
 Howell said years later.
 "He was truly my mentor.
 We continued our friendship after our playing days were over, keeping in touch and visiting occasionally.
 My wife and I were at his Hall of Fame enshrinement ceremony."

 In his second season, Howell improved to 23.6 points and 14.4 rebounds in 1960–61 as Detroit finished 34–45 under head coach Dick McGuire.
 Howell was named to his first of four consecutive NBA All-Star Teams.
-On November 25, 1960, Howell had career highs of 43 poinst and 32 rebounds in a game against the Los Angeles Lakers.
+On November 25, 1960, Howell had career highs of 43 points and 32 rebounds in a game against the Los Angeles Lakers.
 The Pistons lost 3–2 in the playoffs to the Los Angeles Lakers as Howell averaged 11.2 points in the series.

 The Pistons improved to 37–43 in 1961–62, with Howell leading the team averaging a double-double of 19.9 points and 12.6 rebounds, along with 2.4 assists.
 The Pistons defeated the Cincinnati Royals 3–1 in the playoffs, behind 22.0 points from Howell.
 The Pistons were then defeated by the Lakers for the third consecutive year in the Western Conference Final 4–2, as Howell averaged 18.7 points in the series.

 In 1962–63 Howell averaged a double-double of 22.7 points and 11.5 rebounds.
 The Pistons finished 34–46, losing to Bob Pettit and the St. Louis Hawks 3–1 in the playoffs, with Howell averaging 17.8 and 10.5 in the series.

 The Pistons replaced Dick McGuire with Charles Wolf as head coach in 1963–64 and the team finished 23–57.
 Howell again was an All-Star and averaged a double-double of 21.6 points and 10.1 rebounds.